 Resolution Ranch has two chefs on staff.
 Students help the chefs prepare the food, serve their fellow students, and wash dishes.
 Upper-level students can earn the privilege of becoming Kitchen Captain, helping ensure the kitchen runs smoothly.

-When students reach level 4, they are required to do 12 hours of community service that take place on campus or, if applicable, at home during a home pass.
+When students reach level 4, they are required to do 12 hours of community service that take place on campus or, if applicable, at home, while away from the ranch for a home visit.
 They can also apply this time towards any court-ordered community service requirements they may have.

 KEEPING SPACES CLEAN

 Students have daily morning chores that involve keeping their dorms and personal spaces clean as well as keeping public areas of the Ranch picked up and swept.